 Finally, we use the Home app to combine two HomePod Minis in a stereo pair.
 This predictably makes for a much bigger, more solid and more room-filling sound.
 Bass weight is increased and the Mini’s general qualities in terms of punch, clarity, dynamism and tonal balance are only improved by the pairing.
 There’s really no downside to creating a stereo pair.

-What's more, the HomePod Mini plays ball with Apple's spatial audio with Dolby Atmos, so long as it is connected to an Apple TV 4K.
-The HomePod Mini now also supports lossless audio and Dolby Atmos, meaning owners will be able to play selected tracks in up to 24-bit/48kHz quality from Apple Music.
+What's more, the HomePod Mini plays ball with Apple's spatial audio with Dolby Atmos tracks, so long as it is connected to an Apple TV 4K.
+The HomePod Mini now also supports lossless audio and Dolby Atmos spatial audio tracks, meaning owners will be able to play compatible tracks in up to 24-bit/48kHz quality from Apple Music.

 Apple made us wait quite a while when launching both the original HomePod and the new HomePod 2, but the HomePod Mini that appeared in between has really taken us by surprise.